mlundine/rasterguru/README.md

 # rasterguru
-GUI for tiling and mosaicing rasters
+GUI for various raster tools and a few vector tools.
+This GUI will develop more functions as time goes on.

+The rationale is to do repetitive GIS tasks quickly.

 ![GUI PIC](https://github.com/mlundine/rasterguru/blob/master/rastergu_gui.png)